GoogleChrome/web.dev/src/site/content/en/blog/appcache-removal/index.md

 Service workers, which are widely supported in current browsers, offer an alternative to the offline experience provided by AppCache.

-We've provided a [polyfill library](https://github.com/GoogleChromeLabs/sw-appcache-behavior) that uses a service worker to replicate some of the functionality of AppCache, though it does not replicate the entire AppCache interface.
+We've provided a [polyfill](https://github.com/GoogleChromeLabs/sw-appcache-behavior) that uses a service worker to replicate some of the functionality of AppCache, though it does not replicate the entire AppCache interface.
 In particular, it does not provide a replacement for the `window.applicationCache` interface or the related AppCache events.

 For more complex cases, libraries like [Workbox](https://developers.google.com/web/tools/workbox/) provide an easy way to create a modern service worker for your web app.